blendereru/DormGO/README.md

 }
 ```
 ## 🎯 ToDos
 1. [ ] Add endpoints to handle the case when user's data changes.
-For example, client forgot his `password`.
+For example, client forgot his `password`.(Pending)
 2. [ ] Modify the `UI` for better appearance.
 3. [ ] Chat functions so that members of the post can talk to each other.
+4. [ ] (Server) Manage logging for better problem detection.
 ## 📗 License
 The project code and all the resources are distributed under the terms of [MIT license](https://github.com/blendereru/LoginForm/blob/f9ec9cd269e0b785c8a7b778e4d4f16fdb4a1427/LICENSE)